 got some partner farms, so So yeah, we have a couple of farms under a partner model.
 So slightly different business model.
 Here in the GTA.

 In Toronto.
 When customers buy that produce, they

 Amin Jadavji 1:02:29

-They they can.
-And you mentioned the last week you had fresh city farms.
+they can and you mentioned that last week you had fresh city farms.
 Yeah.
-And fresh city Farms is distributing product from our partner farm and in Niagara off, which goes under the brand vision greens.
-So that’s there.
+And fresh city Farms is distributing product from our partner farm in in Niagara awesome, which goes under the brand vision greens.
+So So that's there.
 We have another sort of earlier smaller partner farm in the city that supplies a lot of the local local restaurants.
-Oliver and Bonacini group if you go into Rosalinda is all vegan Mexican.
-And you’ll see we the roots plastered all over their menu.
-So yeah, we’ve got we’ve got some some good, both retail food service, you know, home delivery platforms that are also using that we the rich program.
-Mom Earth.
-Okay, organics,
+Oliver and Bonacini group if you go into Rosa, Linda's all vegan Mexican, and you'll see we the roots plastered all over their menu.
+So yeah, we've got we've got some some good, both retail food service, you know, home delivery platforms that are also using the We the ROOTS program. mama Earth. organics,

 Qasim Virjee 1:03:19